NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/installing.rst

 You can either "clone" the repository with git (recommended), or download a zip file of the source code.

+You will want to use the "production" branch, unless you need the very latest, untested, version of the code.

 Installing from Source:
 #######################

 PyGNOME consists of compiled C++ code (`libgnome`), compiled Cython code (`*.pyx` files), and compiled Python extensions.

-It can be installed either from source, in which case you'll need an appropriate compiler, or from binaries provided by NOAA.
-However, note that at this time, NOAA is not maintaining current binaries.
+Currently, the only option is to install from the source code, which requires an appropriate compiler.
+At this time, NOAA is not maintaining current binaries.

 PyGNOME depends on a number of third party packages -- the complete list can be found in the various `conda_requirements.txt` files.